Want to sell on Amazon? Businesses must weigh pros, cons

 The hope for many owners is that consumers shopping on Amazon will do a broader online search and find sellers’ own websites.
 Selling books on Amazon makes Swallow’s merchandise easier to find elsewhere.

-"These listings push us higher in Google search result rankings and introduce us to new customers," says Swallow, who's located in Springfield, Massachusetts.
+“These listings push us higher in Google search result rankings and introduce us to new customers,” said Swallow, who’s in Springfield, Mass.

-While many owners understandably want sales from their own website, where they're not paying fees, they're not losing sales to Amazon, Haire says.
+While many owners understandably want sales from their own website, where they are not paying fees, they are not losing sales to Amazon, Haire said.
 Many shoppers, especially younger ones, prefer sites like Amazon.

-"They're less like to go to somebody's website and more likely to go to the marketplace," he says.

-Artist Marian Nixon of Chicago finds its easier for her prints, clothes and sketch books to be seen on Amazon rather than on her own website.
+Artist Marian Nixon of Chicago finds its easier for her prints, clothes and sketchbooks to be seen on Amazon rather than on her own website.
 But selling online presents challenges that can be hard, even impossible to overcome.
-She gets good reviews for her designs, but she's had bad reviews when something has gone wrong with shipping, which is out of her control.
+She gets good reviews for her designs, but she has had bad reviews when something has gone wrong with shipping, which is out of her control.

 “Customers don’t care who packaged your product — they blame you if it arrives damaged or late,” says Nixon.

 Nixon finds that counterfeiters are quick to find designs and sell them as their own creations — a problem throughout the retail business, and not just with luxury brands.
-She's had designs stolen on Amazon and Etsy.
+She has had designs stolen on Amazon and Etsy.

 On one occasion, she listed T-shirts that had a unique design.

-"The next day, a copy was up — with almost the same font," she says.
+“The next day, a copy was up — with almost the same font,” she said.